-The design of an organization is based on the integration of people, processes, information, and technology.
-Ideally, the design is aligned with the ultimate goal that the organization seeks to achieve.
-However, many organizational designs evolve in ways that fail to effectively and efficiently link all functions, structures, systems, and processes with the desired outcomes.
-This lack of alignment and integration limits organizational performance and reduces profitability, decreases customer service and satisfaction, increases quality control issues, and drives employee dissatisfaction.
+Best practices for organizational design focus on the integration of people, processes, information and technology.
+Done right, design is aligned with the ultimate goals of the organization.
+It’s easy to spot organizational design gone awry, as such organizations often devolve into an entity that fails to link functions, structures, systems and processes with the desired outcomes of management.
+Such a lack of alignment and integration limits organizational performance, reduces profitability, and decreases customer service and satisfaction, resulting in increased quality control issues and employee dissatisfaction.

-The basis for an organization's design needs to be more than division by market, product, geography, function, span of control and centralization or decentralization.
-The guiding principle for Brooks in organizational design is the alignment to the overall mission and objective of the organization.
-By organizing around the mission the technical structure of the organization is shaped, and more importantly, the systems and managerial processes are integrated to ensure the right results are achieved at the right time at the right cost while building profitability and fully satisfying the customers.
+The basis for an organization’s design needs to be more than division by market, product, geography, function, span of control and centralization or decentralization.
+Our guiding principle for organizational design is alignment to the overall mission and objective of the organization.
+By organizing around the mission, the technical structure of the organization is shaped, and more importantly, systems and managerial processes are integrated.
+With a healthy organizational design in place, the company achieves desired results consistently and on time – contributing to profitability and a high level of customer satisfaction.

-Brooks connects employees with each other and with the information, technology, processes and actions necessary for them to be successful.
-Organizational structure defines the formal relationships between employees, their roles and responsibilities, authorities, and decision protocols to support the organization’s purpose and delivery of the desired outcomes.
+Brooks International helps companies connect employees to one another, while empowering them with the information, technology, processes and motivation for success.
+Organizational structure defines the formal relationships between employees and their roles, responsibilities, authorities and decision protocols to support the organization’s purpose and delivery of desired outcomes.